Diamond-Devs/bug-tracker/README.md

 # Diamond Devs Bug Tracker

-This is a bug tracker for our web development collective, Diamond Devs.
+This is a bug tracker for a web development collective.

 TECHNOLOGIES USED: